 With galleries, museums and parks, there's something to suit every taste come rain or shine.
 If you're a student you can expand on your subject knowledge, broaden your interests, or just have a relaxing day away from your studies!
-Here's a few of my personal favourite spots around South Kensington - for more ideas check out our Student's Bucket List itinerary.
+Here are a few of my personal favourite spots around South Kensington - for more ideas check out our Student's Bucket List itinerary.

 As a science communication student, my first obvious stop is the Science Museum.
 It's great for a general wander through, but I particularly like the slightly more interactive exhibitions like Who Am I? and Atmosphere.
 For sheer wow-factor, Mathematics: The Winton Gallery is a stunning space designed by Zaha Hadid Architects, fantastic even if you just want to sit down for a bit and take it all in.
 Whilst it's less interactive, it contains some of my favourite pieces, including Florence Nightingale's little-known statistical work, and a wonderfully gruesome collection of glass eyes used in Victorian phrenology.